 Results are over a 24 hour period during summer with temps ranging from 32 degrees (in the garage) during the day to 16 degrees at night.
 The battery was on a floating charge at full capacity during the entire test with the voltage at around 13.5 – 13.6 volts, you’ll notice the Watt Hour measurement a factor of this which is why i’ve included this additional detail.
 In a real world situation the voltage is going vary as the battery is used so a Watt Hour measurement (I think) should allow a more uniform way to measure power usage.

-We’ve taken it on a few camping trips now and it kept what needed to be frozen frozen and food in the fridge cold.
+We’ve since taken the fridge on a few camping trips and it kept what needed to be frozen frozen, and food in the fridge cold.
 We’re very happy with it.

 [Update 1 – 07/02/2022] Houston we have a problem

 Well it’s only been a year and we have our first problem.
 The thermistor in one of the zones along with a circuit board failed. myCOOLMAN (Leisure-Tec) directed me to one of their service centres for a warranty service.
 It took just under two months for the fridge to be ready for pickup with part shortages taking their toll on supply.